Last Updated: February 2026

-Fuse boxes are a big part of safely powering your home.
-A blown fuse reduces the risk of damage from electrical surges or overload and keeps unaffected circuits working.
-If it’s been a while since you’ve had to change a blown fuse, here’s a refresher and some insight on upgrading to a safer, more reliable option.
+If you need to replace a blown fuse in a fuse box, this guide walks you through exactly how to do it safely.
+Fuse boxes are a big part of safely powering your home – a blown fuse reduces the risk of damage from electrical surges or overload and keeps unaffected circuits working.
+If it's been a while since you've dealt with a fuse issue, here's a step-by-step refresher, plus insight on when it might be time to upgrade to a safer, more modern option.

 What Does a Fuse Do?